 “I’m pretty good with the metaphors.”

-“That’s great!
-Get our spirits up in a time of darkness, let everybody know that humans don’t quit, ever!”
+“That’s great.
+Get our spirits up in a time of darkness, let everybody know that humans don’t quit, ever.”

 For fuck’s sake, somebody save me from this guy.
 “Find someone else.”